 Please assess for each economic sub-function whether you consider it to be critical or not for the markets that you are serving.
 This assessment is the result of the combination of both the impact and the substitutability assessment.
 The higher the impact, the most likely the function is to be critical.
 Similarly, the more difficult it would be to find another, comparable supplier, the more a function can be expected to be critical.

-Please note that in order for an economic function to be considered critical, its discontinuation needs to have an impact on the national level, either directly (when the relevant market is national) or because of the resulting contagion effect from the regional to the national level, when the relevant market is exceptionally considered to be regional (for deposits or lending).
+If the relevant market is deemed to be regional, the bank is expected to take into account in the relevant “MS CFR”, the potential contagion from the regional to the national level.
+In order for an economic function to be considered critical, its discontinuation needs to have an impact on the national level, either directly (when the relevant market is national) or because of the resulting contagion effect from the regional to the national level, when the relevant market is exceptionally considered to be regional (for deposits or lending).

 T 20.01 Deposits

 c0170: Expert judgment on whether the function is critical (true/false).